MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-configure.md

 ---
 title: "Configure CMake settings for Linux in Visual Studio"
-description: "How to configure Linux CMake project in Visual Studio" ms.date: "07/23/2020"
+description: "How to configure Linux CMake settings in Visual Studio" ms.date: "08/05/2020"
 ---
 # Configure CMake settings for Linux in Visual Studio